pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

 - A minimal tuple is like a palloc'ed tuple, but it has no system columns.
-  - There is also a header struct that we leave out here.
+  - There is also a header struct that we leave out.
 - You might use this for computed tuples that don't come from disk.
 - I looked around to see where we use this:
   - hash joins